rakeshgirase/docs/docs/performance-optimizations/bundling-with-webpack.md

 ## Usage

+### File Naming Conventions

+Please note that the pages that is xml and corresponding typescript/javascript files should end with `-page` because during the build, the Webpack analyzes statically all components that need to be loaded and to ease this process we have provided a regex that traverses all pages that have a postfix `-page`.

 ### NativeScript CLI commands

 `nativescript-dev-webpack` expands the usual workflow of working with your project.
 Given that you have your project running in its non-bundled state, you can test the bundled version with the following commands: